Toxic Food Guide for Pets

 Nutmeg can also be stored in the pantry with other potentially hazardous substances for pets.
 Often used as a spice for baking, nutmeg's rich, spicy scent is attractive to dogs.
 High levels can be fatal.
 Signs include tremors, seizures and nervous system abnormalities.

 Abundant in many cookies and candies, certain nuts should not be given to pets.
+One of the most common online searches for pet owners is "are peanuts safe for dogs?"
+Some nuts, in fact, are dangerous to pets.
 Almonds, non-moldy walnuts and pistachios can cause an upset stomach or an obstruction of your dog's throat and/or intestinal tract; macadamia nuts and moldy walnuts can cause toxic poisonings.
 Moldy walnuts can contain toxic chemical products produced by fungi which cause seizures or neurological signs.
 Lethargy, vomiting and loss of muscle control are among the effects of nut ingestion.
 Learn more about nuts dangers to dogs.

 Onions and Garlic